Claudia Jones: Death

 Jones died in London on Christmas Eve 1964, aged 49, and was found on Christmas Day at her flat.
 A post-mortem declared that she had suffered a massive heart attack, due to heart disease and tuberculosis.

 Her funeral on 9 January 1965 was a large and political ceremony, with her burial plot selected to be that located to the left of the tomb of her hero, Karl Marx, in Highgate Cemetery, North London.
 A message from Paul Robeson was read out:

 Works

-In the 1950s, Jones published a column called "Half of the World" in the Daily Worker newspaper.
+From 1950 to 1953, Jones contributed to the Daily Worker newspaper a regular column called "Half of the World", a title she used to assert the importance of women's rights, given their proportional numbers in the world.